 When it comes to paying for college, we recognize that the costs can add up quickly.
-However, when Richard D. Colburn envisioned a conservatory, he wanted gifted young musicians to be able to focus on their musical education without the undue stress of tuition, room, and board.
-We believe that’s one of the most extraordinary aspects about attending the Colburn Conservatory of Music.
-Our students receive a full scholarship for tuition.
-Additionally, grants cover all housing costs for students who choose to live on campus as well as an on-campus meal plan.
+However, we believe that one of the most extraordinary aspects about attending the Colburn Conservatory of Music is the opportunity for students to study without financial barriers.
+Thanks to the vision and support of the Conservatory’s founding philanthropist Richard D. Colburn, along with generous support from our donor community each year, we continue to offer full scholarships for tuition, plus grants that cover all housing costs for students who choose to live on campus as well as on-campus meal plans.
 Because of this support, Colburn students do not have to file FAFSA or PROFILE forms.

 Our application fee is $140.
 This is mandatory and nonrefundable.
 Application fee waivers may be requested in cases of financial hardship; proof of finances may be required for approval of a fee waiver.